Redistribution (chemistry)

 In chemistry, redistribution usually refers to the exchange of anionic ligands bonded to metal and metalloid centers.
 The conversion does not involve redox, in contrast to disproportionation reactions.
 Some useful redistribution reactions are conducted at higher temperatures; upon cooling the mixture, the product mixture is kinetically frozen and the individual products can be separated.
 In cases where redistribution is rapid at mild temperatures, the reaction is less useful synthetically but still important mechanistically.

 Examples

-Rapid redistribution reactions are exhibited by methylboranes.
+Redistribution reactions are exhibited by methylboranes.
 Thus monomethyldiborane rapidly converts at room temperature to diborane and trimethylborane: